Imran series characters: Secret Service members added by Ibn-e-Shahab

-Other Characters
+Other characters

 Tiger

 The character of Tiger was created by Mazhar Kaleem and continued in Zaheer Ahmed's novels.
 Tiger is a student of Imran's in Judo, martial arts and disguise.
 He is called "the second Imran" because his field work is outstanding.
-His real name is Rizwan and he is a Muslim.
+His real name is Abdul Ali and he is a Muslim.

 Juana

 Juana was introduced into the series by Mazhar Kaleem.
 He is an American Negro and a member of the criminal organization "Master Killers", which assassinates prominent personalities.
 Master Killers was hired to kill Imran in Imran Ki Maut.
 Juana came to Pakasia as part of a team of four assassins.
 Master Killers failed to kill Imran, and after an intense battle Juana accepted Imran as his master.
 Juana is an excellent martial arts fighter, 7.5 ft tall.
 He has a cruel nature and a strong body like a wrestler.
 Like Joseph, Juana sometimes acts as a personal body guard of the Prince of Dhump.

 In Mazhar Kaleem's contributions four characters (Captain Khawar, Lieutenant Siddique, Lieutenant Chauhan and Sergeant Nomani) are called the "Four Stars" to the series.
 Siddique is the chief of the Four Stars.
 Chauhan is incomparable at field work.
 Nomani is the most intelligent agent in the Secret Service.